The Squires Band — The History

 1987 marked the major addition of Dennis Grove on Saxophone.
 Dennis had been in a band of his own years earlier called "The Boys Three" with his brother Dale and others.
 Dennis was a friend of Greg's and the cool addition of the Alto and Tenor Sax was a welcome addition to the band's sound.
 His showmanship, singing and high energy style of playing his horn added a whole new dimension to the band that people loved.
 He never stands still on the stage and always interacts with the crowd!The Squires continued to play around the metro area and other parts of Minnesota and Wisconsin as a three OR four piece band now.
 An ensemble of Accordion, Drums AND/OR Guitar/Sax combination could be booked depending on the venue.

 In 1993, the band played it's first gig at the popular German restaurant and bar; Gasthof Zur Gemutlichkeit in N.E.
 Minneapolis.
-This would be a new venue for the band and one that worked out well for over 15 years on a nearly monthly basis as a public outlet for people to hear and see the band.
+This would be a new venue for the band and one that worked out well for over 25 years on a nearly monthly basis as a public outlet for people to hear and see the band.
 The German theme of this location fit well with the Polkas, Waltzes and other music of that type.
 The bands unique blend of Rock & Roll mixed with the Old Time music allowed them to play well to the very diverse and large crowds at this popular location.
+Unfortunately, this location closed down in 2020 due to the COVID pandemic.

 In 1996, Bill Ash announced that he wanted to back out of the band totally due to a more demanding job situation.
 Dave Pawlik, a friend of Tom's stepped in and became the full time guitarist/bass player to replace Bill.
 Dave's strong bass guitar and added vocals were a nice addition to the Polkas and other music the band played.
 Dave had played in Blue Grass bands years before and was active at St. Luke's (Cottage Grove, MN.) in their Contemporary Worship Band where he met Tom.
 He had never played a Polka before in his life, but he took the challenge and learned quickly.
 The band's volume of gigs was on the rise again after a sluggish period in the early 90's.
 Expansion into more weddings and community events took place.
 Then, at the end of 2000, Dave announced that he wanted to take an extended leave.
 The band immediately put out the call to Steve Napp who is the son of a good sailing buddy of Tom's.
 Steve had never played a polka in his life either and never thought about ever playing one.
 He was a 'Rocker' at heart.
 But he took on the challenge and did his best.
 His aggressive 'six string' guitar work (we nicknamed him 'Screamer' for his screaming guitar work) expanded the bands variety into more driving Rock & Roll to add to the Old Time music.
 Songs by BTO and Leonard Skinnerd were an unusual blend and cool addition to the song base of the band.
 People loved this extended variety of music.
 Steve's first gig was in 2001 at Gasthof.